wissem01chiha/dynamic-identification/README.md

 [![Licence](https://img.shields.io/github/license/justintime50/python-template)](LICENSE)
 </div>

-This project aims to provide an extensive framework for developing complex dynamic models for collaborative manipulators.
+The main objective of this project is to provide an extensive framework for modeling and identificationof the dynamics of collaborative serial manipulators.The code extends the classical linear identification methods (IDDIM, CLOE, ...) to non linear dynamics
 The available solutions, which can be found here [softwares](/docs/README.md), do not support advanced modeling of friction, stiffness, noise, and robotic joint actuator/transmission systems.
-This project also aims to provide a comprehensive interface for state-space modeling approaches and transfer functions, rather than standard dynamic equations.
-Regading the complxity of this models, it offers a method to solve and optimize them,  to find the best trajectory directions and  configurations that excite the robot dynamics.
+This project also aims to provide a comprehensive interface for state-space modeling approaches and transfer functions, rather than standard inverse dynamics equations.
+Regading the complxity of this models, it offers a method to solve and optimize them,  to find the best trajectory directions and joints configurations that excite the robot dynamics.
 ### Getting started

 ### Package structure
 all software base structures and functions are in the [source](/src/) folder, specific robot configuration/functions scripts are in [exemple](/exemple/) folder.
 ### Features
 - trajectory data processing
-- find optimized excitation trajectories with non-linear optimization
+- compute optimized excitation trajectories with non-linear optimization
-- manipulator state space model implentation
+- compute manipulator state space model
 - state space identification based methods
-- transfer function manipulator models
+- computation of manipulators transfer functions
-- dynamic model including effects of frictions, actuator inertia, joint stiffness, and torque offset.
+- dynamic modeling with effects of frictions, actuator inertia, joint stiffness, and torque offset.
 - generation of optimal exciting trajectories.
 - calculation of physically consistent standard inertial parameters.
 ### Documentation